atanuroy911/iitk-fortinet-gui/README.md

 ## Disclaimer

 This software is provided as-is, without any warranties or guarantees.
 Use it responsibly and at your own risk.
+This software is targetted for IITK WiFi (NOT IITK-Sec or IITK-Sec-5GHz) and LAN.
+Using on other networks will simply show that you are connected to internet.
+You can keep it running forever.
+Whenever it detects a network with no internet access it will attempt to connect to the Fortiguard Captive Portal and login

 ---